-- 59. It is important that the reasons behind the choice and roles of any supporting shareholders, underwriters and sub-underwriters be disclosed to shareholders.
-If the possible control scenarios can be and are properly disclosed, including the identities of those who may end up owning any shortfall, and the future shareholding pattern of the issuer is frankly discussed, shareholders will be able to make informed decisions on participating, or not participating, in the rights issue and the potential control consequences. - 60.
-In addition, the intentions for the company of persons who may obtain control of it as a result of the rights issue should also be disclosed, to the extent that the information is able to be ascertained by the company (this information should be feasible for the company to obtain in relation to underwriters and sub-underwriters but not necessarily in relation to major shareholders whose voting power may increase simply by taking up their entitlement in a non-underwritten offer while other shareholders do not). - 61.
-If the company proposes to institute a dispersion strategy to sell any shortfall of rights, it should include a discussion in the disclosure document of the potential effects on control of the company which its proposed dispersion strategy might cause.
+- 63. In addition, the intentions for the company of persons who may obtain control of it as a result of the rights issue should also be disclosed, to the extent that the information is able to be ascertained by the company.
+This information should be feasible for the company to obtain in relation to underwriters and sub-underwriters but not necessarily in relation to major shareholders whose voting power may increase simply by taking up their entitlement in a non-underwritten offer while other shareholders do not. - 64.
+If the company proposes to institute a dispersion strategy to sell any shortfall of rights, it should include a discussion as part of its disclosure of the potential effects on control of the company which its proposed dispersion strategy might cause. - 65.
+If a rights issue is undertaken without a document under Part 6D.2, it is highly likely to face increased scrutiny of the disclosure made to shareholders. - 66.
+While in any application the Panel will advise what aspects of a rights issue disclosure it finds unacceptable, it will not provide detailed guidance to a company as to what will constitute complete disclosure.
+This is because it is not the Panel's role to be a primary regulator of the disclosure content of rights issues.
+Further, a Panel decision about disclosure should not be taken to be an approval of the documentation used for making the rights issue in respect of any item of disclosure other than those raised in the application or reasons.